Charl-AI/bmon/README.md

 ## Roadmap

 Short term:
+ - improve error handling (allow us to recover from non-critical issues)
  - add optional disk metrics monitoring from iostat output
  - Write bottleneck diagnosis document explaining how to use the metrics to find problems in typical training pipelines
  - Add bottleneck diagnoses from the document to the automatic bottneck inference feature